-The mass of Earth’s atmosphere is concentrated on the lowest layers.
+The mass of the Earth’s atmosphere is concentrated in the lowest layers.
 90% of all mass is below 16 km.
 99.99997% is below 100 km.
 The thermosphere itself begins from 95 km upwards to about 600 km, and only 0.002% of the mass of Earth’s atmosphere resides in the thermosphere.

-Heat transfer is directly proportional to difference of temperature and mass.
+Heat transfer is directly proportional to the difference of temperature and mass.
 Air molecules in the thermosphere may have 10× higher temperature than at the surface of the Earth.
 But at the same time, its density is 10.000.000.000.000× lower.
 As a result, it has less heat energy per unit volume compared to our bodies.
-We would not feel warm in the thermosphere, and a normal thermometer might indicate below 0°C.
+We would not feel warm in the thermosphere, and a regular thermometer will indicate below 0°C.

 The situation is not unlike if we get hit by splattering hot frying oil.
-Usually it is not a big problem.
+Usually, it is not a big problem.
 The splattering oil has the same temperature as the boiling oil in the pan: it can reach 200°C/400°C!
 But at the same time, it has very little mass, unlike the oil in the pan.
-That’s why it is usually not a big of a problem.
-At least not as big as if we decide to submerge our hands in the boiling frying oil to compare the outcome!